whily/notes/xps-ubuntu.md

             Option "Ignore" "on"
     EndSection

+  Another approach is to completely disable the touchpad.
+Use `xinput` to find out the device id for the touchpad e.g. the id corresponding to `DLL06E4:01 06CB:7A13 Touchpad`, and suppose the id is 14.
+Then disable the touchpad by `xinput --disable 14`.

-  Following is not working in Ubuntu 17.10
+  Following is not working in Ubuntu 17.10:

   Add the following command to startup applications.
   Add `Palm Detection` with command `xinput set-prop 13 "Synaptics Palm Detection" 1`, and `Palm Dimensions` with command `xinput set-prop 13 "Synaptics Palm Dimensions" 5, 5`.